Felix the Cat: Popularity and distribution

 Felix's cartoons were also popular among critics.
 They have been cited as imaginative examples of surrealism in filmmaking.
 Felix has been said to represent a child's sense of wonder, creating the fantastic when it is not there, and taking it in stride when it is.
 His famous pace—hands behind his back, head down, deep in thought—became a trademark that has been analyzed by critics around the world.
 Felix's expressive tail, which could be a shovel one moment, an exclamation mark or pencil the next, serves to emphasize that anything can happen in his world.
 Aldous Huxley wrote that the Felix shorts proved that "[w]hat the cinema can do better than literature or the spoken drama is to be fantastic".

 By 1923, the character was at the peak of his film career.
 Felix in Hollywood, a short released during that year, plays upon Felix's popularity, as he becomes acquainted with such fellow celebrities as Douglas Fairbanks, Cecil B. DeMille, Charlie Chaplin, Ben Turpin, and even censor Will H. Hays.
 His image could be seen on clocks (not to be confused with the Kit-Cat Klock) and Christmas ornaments.
 Felix also became the subject of several popular songs of the day, such as "Felix Kept On Walking" by Paul Whiteman.
 Sullivan made an estimated $100,000 a year from toy licensing alone.
 With the character's success also emerged a handful of new costars.
 These included Felix's master Willie Jones, a mouse named Skiddoo, Felix's nephews Inky, Dinky, and Winky, and his girlfriend Kitty.
 Felix the Cat sheet music, with music by Pete Wendling and Max Kortlander and featuring lyrics by Alfred Bryan, was published in 1928 by Sam Fox Publishing Company.
 The cover art of Felix playing a banjo was done by Otto Messmer.

+In 1924, animator Bill Nolan redesigned the character, making him both rounder and "cuter".
+Felix's new looks, coupled with Messmer's character animation, brought Felix to a higher profile.